Charles Stansfeld Jones: Personal life

+Works

 After two of his pieces had been published in Crowley's journal The Equinox, Jones self-published his book Q.B.L., and then wrote several books that were issued through William Walker Atkinson's Yogi Publication Society of Chicago.
 Jones self-published others with a "Collegium ad Spiritum Sanctum, Publications Department" imprint.
 Many of his writings remained unpublished on his death.